shrinerb/shrine/doc/direct_s3.md

 ## Metadata

-With direct uploads any metadata has to be extracted on the client, since caching the file doesn't touch your application.
-When the cached file is stored, Shrine's default behaviour is to simply copy over cached file's metadata.
+With direct uploads any metadata has to be extracted on the client-side, since the file upload doesn't touch the application, so the Shrine uploader doesn't get a chance to extract the metadata.
+When directly uploaded file is promoted to permanent storage, Shrine's default behaviour is to just copy the received metadata.

 If you want to re-extract metadata on the server before file validation, you can load the `restore_cached_data`.
-That will make Shrine open the S3 file for reading, give it for metadata extraction, and then override the metadata received from the client with one extracted by Shrine.
+That will make Shrine open the S3 file for reading, pass it for metadata extraction, and then override the metadata received from the client with the extracted ones.

 ```rb
 plugin :restore_cached_data
 ```

-Note that if you don't need this metadata before file validation, and you would like to have it extracted in a background job, you can do the following trick:
+Note that if you don't need this metadata before file validation, and you would like to have it extracted in a background job, you can do that with the following trick:

 ```rb
 class MyUploader < Shrine